my story

 my professional music journey began in 2010 when i joined my first band in my hometown, Easton, Connecticut. from there, i evolved my musicianship throughout different bands:

-i joined Crossing Rubicon on June 12th, 2014. i was welcomed to the Bristol, Connecticut based band as their bass player. i later transitioned to lead guitar when bassist, Jeanne Sagan of All That Remains, joined in 2015. my bass performance is featured on their songs “The Fallen” and “Tomorrow Never Comes”.
+i joined the band Crossing Rubicon as their bassist in 2014. i transitioned to lead guitar when bassist Jeanne Sagan of All That Remains joined in 2015. my bass performance is featured on their songs “The Fallen” and “Tomorrow Never Comes”.

-while writing and performing music with Horribly Right in 2016, i joined the New York based band, Sinaro, as their guitarist. we performed in renown venues throughout New York City, such as Irving Plaza and Gramercy Theatre. i had the honor to perform alongside Oli Herbert, the late guitarist of All That Remains, in Sinaro’s music video for the song, “Break the Paradigm”.
+i joined the band Sinaro as their guitarist in 2016. we performed in renowned venues throughout New York City, including Irving Plaza and Gramercy Theatre. we had the honor of performing alongside Oli Herbert, the guitarist of All That Remains, in Sinaro’s music video for the song, “Break the Paradigm”.